mohamedhayibor/finance_for_hackers/README.md

 * Burn Rate (Bleed rate): the rate at which your idea (startup) will burn up funds provided by angels or venture capitalists.
 * Perpetuity: Infinite series of regular and equal payments.

-> Also when you hear the term risk in a finance, they are talking about the standard deviation (square root of the variance of the distribution of actual returns of actual returns from their mean).
+> Also when you hear the term risk in a finance setting, they are talking about the standard deviation (square root of the variance of the distribution of actual returns of actual returns from their mean).

 ## Libraries